NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 The BAM track has three levels of horizontal zoom:

 ### Overview Level
 This is the completely zoomed out mode (shown below).
 [At this resolution,](https://proteinpaint.stjude.org/?genome=hg19&block=1&bamfile=TP53_del,proteinpaint_demo/hg19/bam/TP53_del.bam&position=chr17:7575308-7580395&bedjfilterbyname=NM_000546) base-pair quality of each nucleotide in each read is not displayed as each read occupies a very small area on the screen.
-Also the [reference sequence](#Reference genome sequence) at the top is not displayed.
-Only reads which contain big insertions/deletions/softclips or are discordant are represented by their respective colors Also the [(see color codes of various reads)](#Color coding of reads).
+Also the reference sequence at the top is not displayed.
+Only reads which contain big insertions/deletions/softclips or are discordant are represented by their respective colors Also see the section on color codes of various reads.

 [![Overview Level](images/overview.png)](images/overview.png "Click to see the full image.")